haydnv/tinychain/README.md

 Tinychain is an all-in-one database + application server with support for blockchains, graphs, tables, and tensors.

-Tinychain is still early alpha software and is not ready for production use.
+Tinychain is early alpha software and is not ready for production use.
 Many core features are only partially implemented, or not yet available in the public API.

-If a feature you need is not yet available, please consider contributing it yourself!
+If you need a feature which is not yet available, or even not yet planned, please [start a discussion](https://github.com/haydnv/tinychain/discussions)!

 ## Getting started